 Considered to be the safest form of collateral, these letters are often issued by a commercial bank.
-ILOC, also called as Standby Letter of Credit, are awarded based on the financial standing of the bond applicant.
+ILOC also called a Standby Letter of Credit, is awarded based on the financial standing of the bond applicant.
 These letters serve as a private contract between the bank and the surety, with the surety acting as the beneficiary.

 Upon demand, the ILOC indicates that the bank will pay the surety up to the face amount of the letter.
 The payments are documented as the bond applicant’s loan.
 Sureties may conduct audits and review a bank’s internal financial analysis to ensure that the bank is not at risk of failure.
 When the surety company experiences a bond claim or loss, it can receive immediate recovery through the ILOC they hold.
 This collateral protects them from failure or collection (subrogation) setbacks.

 Most types of collateral accepted by the surety (except ILOC) are subject to the rules of the bankruptcy courts.
 Under Section 547 of the Bankruptcy Code, most transfers or payments are made “on or within 90 days before the date of the filing of the petition” and may be recalled for the benefit of the bankruptcy creditors.

 A Certificate of Deposit is used as a short- or long-term investment.
 Local banks may provide Federal Deposit Insurance Corporation (FDIC)-insured CDs with higher return rates than other investment options.
 With this collateral, the bank retains money for a specific length of time with the guarantee to repay the surety and interest to the depositor at the end of the investment term.

 The CD account’s aggregate limit must not exceed the coverage provided by FDIC to ensure that the failure of the bank does not reduce the collateral below the required limit.